-If you have 20 minutes, you need to make this Kimchi Bibim Guksu dish.
-The dish tastes super flavorful and perfect for a warm day.
-The noodles are served with sliced cucumbers and a boiled egg.
-I like to add lots of toasted sesame seeds and seaweed for garnish.
+Kimchi Bibim Guksu tastes super flavorful, takes 20 minutes to make, and is perfect for a warm day.
+This dish of Korean spicy cold noodles is served with sliced cucumbers and a boiled egg on top.
+For a super authentic taste, add toasted sesame seeds and seaweed for extra flavor.

 Bibim Guksu vs. Bibim Naengmyeon